Quantum Phase Estimation (QPE) for Solving Molecular Energies

 )

-# build your molecule
+# define your molecule problem and mapper

 )

-mol_hamiltonian = pauli_operator_to_hamiltonian(operator.pauli_list)
+mol_hamiltonian = mapper.map(problem.fermion_hamiltonian - constant_energy)

 print(